 The same procedure has been designed for both modalities: In an initial contact, families are informed about the program's needs and basic concepts.
 Their role in the process and the program based on PELEO (Ayuso-Lanchares et al., 2022) are explained, informed consent is obtained, and an initial evaluation of the child is conducted.
-An initial and final in-person evaluation is performed for both groups.
-The following standardized tests are administered in these initial and final evaluations: Registro Fonológico Inducido (RFI) (Juárez & Monfort, 1996), Peabody Picture Vocabulary Test (Dunn et al., 2006), and the Navarra Revised Oral Language Test (PLON-R) (Aguinaga et al., 2004).
+An initial and final inperson evaluation is performed for both groups.
+The following standardized tests are administered in these initial and final evaluations: Registro Fonológico Inducido (RFI) (Monfort y Juárez, 1996), Peabody Picture Vocabulary Test (Dunn et al., 2006), and the Navarra Revised Oral Language Test (PLON-R) (Aguinaga et al., 2005).

-The procedure for both the Presencial Group (PG) and the Virtual Group (VG) involves a six-session family intervention program over 20 weeks, with sessions conducted approximately every three to four weeks (Fig. 1).
+The procedure for both the Presencial Group (PG) and the Virtual Group (VG) involves a six-session family intervention program over 20 weeks, with sessions conducted approximately every three to four weeks (Figure 1).
 Sessions for the PG are conducted in a multidisciplinary office (psychology, speech therapy, physiotherapy, etc.), while sessions for the VG are conducted via Microsoft Teams.
 Families in the VG are provided with a guide explaining the tasks they need to perform at home to prepare for the video call (Pozniak et al., 2023), such as preparing the physical and virtual environment for therapy, managing the child's behavior, and conducting various practices at home after the video call.
 All sessions are conducted individually with each family.

-In the first session of the intervention program, families attend without the child, receive materials, and evidence-based recommendations for stimulating language, such as limiting screen time, increasing child-directed speech, avoiding providing incorrect
+In the first session of the intervention program, families attend without the child, receive materials, and evidence-based recommendations for stimulating language, such as limiting screen time, increasing child-directed speech, avoiding providing incorrect models and telegraphic speech, and using dialogic reading with children (Acosta et al., 2011; Jones et al., 2023; Kerai et al., 2022; Manolson, 1992; Carvalho et al., 2016; Weisleder and Fernald, 2013;